 The course materials are varied, and include video, audio, slides and fillable worksheets.
 There’s also a Facebook group that helps add accountability.
 If you’re the type of person who needs structure to learn, this is a great option.

 A blog isn’t something you complete once and you’re done.
 It takes consistent effort.
 This particular course really helps you develop those good long-term habits that help a blog grow.

 You can learn how to set goals for your blog, generate post ideas, understand your audience, develop an editorial calendar, explore areas for monetizing your blog and understand reader engagement, as just a few examples.

 Editors’ Note: I shall always have a soft spot for all things Problogger, because it was the Problogger book that kicked off my own blogging journey.
 This course is particularly well structured, and it’s keenly priced too.

-Making Sense of Affiliate Marketing isn’t one of the best blogging courses for absolute beginners.
+Making Sense of Affiliate Marketing by Michelle Schroeder-Gardner of Making Sense of Cents isn’t one of the best blogging courses for absolute beginners.
 It’s more appropriate for intermediate bloggers looking to start making more money.

 We’ve already reviewed this course in detail, and you can learn about it here.
 For an overview, the course is well-structured and you’ll definitely walk away with a solid game plan for making money online, IF you put in the work!

 Content Strategy for Professionals Specialization (Northwestern University)

 Coursera is a great way to access online courses delivered by prestigious universities.
 This course comes from Northwestern University.
 The specializations on Coursera each encompass a number of courses, in this case five.